artefactual/atom-docs/user-manual/import-export/csv-import.rst

 Once the original matched authority record has been deleted, the CSV import proceeds as if the record is new.
-That is to say, just as AtoM does not automatically delete entities related to the original archival institution, it *also* not automatically re-link previously related entities.
+That is to say, just as AtoM does not automatically delete entities related to the original archival institution, it **also** does not automatically re-link previously related entities.

 ..
 WARNING::